-We currently have no financial instruments.
-Historically, our financial instruments were principally comprised of money market funds and marketable debt securities classified as available-for-sale.
-We did not invest in commodities or use financial derivatives for trading purposes.
-We sought reasonable assuredness of the safety of principal and market liquidity by investing in rated fixed income securities while at the same time seeking to achieve a favorable rate of return.
-Our market risk exposure consisted principally of exposure to changes in interest rates.
-Our holdings also were exposed to the risks of changes in the credit quality of issuers.
-All issuers were rated A1 or better at the time of purchase.
-We typically invested the majority of our investments in the shorter-end of the maturity spectrum.
-Cash equivalents were primarily held in a number of triple-A rated institutional money market funds as well as corporate and municipal entities' debt securities.
+Our financial instruments are principally comprised of money market funds and marketable debt securities classified as available-for-sale.
+We do not invest in commodities or use financial derivatives for trading purposes.
+We seek reasonable assuredness of the safety of principal and market liquidity by investing in rated fixed income securities while at the same time seeking to achieve a favorable rate of return.
+Our market risk exposure consists principally of exposure to changes in interest rates.
+Our holdings also are exposed to the risks of changes in the credit quality of issuers.
+All issuers are rated A1 or better at the time of purchase.
+We typically invest the majority of our investments in the shorter-end of the maturity spectrum.
+Cash equivalents are primarily held in a number of triple-A rated institutional money market funds as well as corporate and municipal entities' debt securities.
+We currently hold no financial instruments.